 Back to Stories

-Lockdown rules are generally easing around the country.
-In most places, you can have guests in your home and as long as you’re wearing a mask or face covering, most leisure facilities are no longer off-limits.
+Lockdown rules are increasing around the country.
+In most places, you can still have guests in your home and as long as you’re wearing a mask or face covering, most leisure facilities are no longer off-limits.
 But for some places across the UK where there is a rise in the risk of spreading COVID-19, local lockdown rules have been put in place and an often asked question is: “If the place I live is in local lockdown, what are the rules around hiring tradespeople and home improvement companies to work in my home?”

 First of all, let’s look at how many people were planning on making renovations to their home following lockdown?
 Recently Myglazing.com conducted research with 1000 homeowners.
 The results told us that over a third (36%) are planning to make upgrades to improve the look of their property in the coming months.
 In the North West, where most local lockdown measures have been implemented, this figure rises to 44%.
 But wherever you are in the UK and whatever lockdown rules you need to adhere to, the Government has stated that you can still have companies in your home to carry out improvements providing they adhere to the safety guidance.